nuts-foundation/nuts-specification/rfc/rfc004-distributed-document-format.md

 ### 4.5.
 Validation
 Before interpreting a document's payload it SHOULD be validated according to the following rules:

 1. Assert that the previous document (*prev* field) is valid.
+Preceding documents should be validated first.
+2. Calculate the document reference and compare it with the contents of the *ref* field.
-2. Verify the document signature:
+3. Verify the document signature:
    * Validate keyUsage, validity of the certificate in the *x5c* field and whether the issuer is trusted.
    * Verify the cryptographic signature with the public key from the certificate.
    * Assert that the certificate was valid at the time of signing (as specified by *issuedAt*).
    * Assert that the certificate was not revoked on at time of signing.
-3. Calculate the document reference and compare it with the contents of the *ref* field.

 If any of the steps above fail the document SHOULD be rejected and its payload SHALL NOT be deemed valid.